- © DFL Deutsche Fußball Liga

 xwhatsappmailcopy-link

-As always seems to be the case in Bundesliga 2, there is little to choose between the sides jostling for position near the top of the second-tier table this season.
+As always seems to be the case in Bundesliga 2, there is little to choose between the sides jostling for position near the top of the second-tier table this season and promotion up to the big time.

 Advertisement

-Ruhr district giants Schalke currently lead the way, but the Royal Blues have several teams breathing down their necks as we enter the final three months of the 2025/26 campaign.
+Schalke currently lead the way, but the Royal Blues have several teams breathing down their necks as we enter the final two months of the 2025/26 campaign.

 We train the spotlight on the teams eyeing a place in the top flight next term…